| |

 Transferability

-The ultimate goal of the Project is archival in nature, in that
+The ultimate goal of the Project was archival in nature, in that

-it is concerned with the development of trusted record-making,
+it was concerned with the development of trusted record-making,

 recordkeeping and record preservation systems that ensure